Type 2 Diabetes

-When cells in the muscles, the liver and fat become resistant to insulin, the pancreas produces more.
+When cells in the muscles, the liver and fat become resistant to insulin, the pancreas tries to compensate, producing more.
 Eventually, the overtaxed pancreas loses its ability to make insulin, leaving cells starved for energy.
 This can lead to prediabetes, the precursor of Type 2 diabetes, or to Type 2 diabetes itself.

-Type 1 diabetes, however, is likely genetic, and other factors such as viruses could trigger the condition.
+Type 1 diabetes, however, may have a genetic component in some patients, and other factors such as viruses could trigger the condition.
 The immune system of patients with Type 1 diabetes mistakenly destroys beta cells, leaving the body with little to no insulin.
 Type 1 diabetes is often diagnosed in childhood.

 Risk Factors of Type 2 Diabetes

 Type 2 diabetes has multiple risk factors.
 These include a complex combination of family history, personal medical history and lifestyle.

 The role that family history and genetics plays is not fully understood, but individuals who have had relatives with diabetes are statistically more likely to develop Type 2 diabetes.
 Families who are of Native American, African American, Alaska native, Asian American, Latino or Hispanic, and Pacific Islander American descent have been found to be at higher risk.

 Overall personal health plays a part as well.
 Those with a medical history of cardiovascular disease, high blood pressure, high triglycerides, low HDL (good cholesterol) and prediabetes are at higher risk for Type 2 diabetes.